 I think that stuck with me more than anything else.
 Just knowing that being a judge is really… I don’t think it’s for everyone.
 I don’t think that’s a decision… There are some days that I miss being on the other side of the bench and actually practicing law and being an advocate.
 But I realized that I could really love the law and be a learner and a student of the law on this side of the bench.
 Just the ultimate, I think, realization of all of your efforts and hard work.

 Jeena: Yeah.
 You touched upon just being a woman and also being a young judge.
 Can you share like some of the difficulties or the challenges that you’ve had to face and also, perhaps, how you sort of overcame it or if you just sort of had to accept it as it is.

 Judge Harrington: Probably for the first three years because we travelled the circuit.
 I was travelling so often I wasn’t necessarily in the same courthouse every week.
-I remember coming into the courthouse, I had my robe and my laptop and everything. [unclear 00:07:24] was looking at me and he says “Where’s your judge?”
+I remember coming into the courthouse, I had my robe and my laptop and everything.
+The bailiff was looking at me and he says “Where’s your judge?”
 I said “I am the judge.”
 He goes, “No, no, I’m waiting for Judge Harrington.
 Where is Judge Harrington?”